 Kuznetsov gave this portrait as a present to Pyotr Ilyich, but the latter refused to accept it because, firstly, he did not want to have a likeness of himself at home; secondly, he did not feel entitled to give it to someone else; and, thirdly and most importantly, he did not want to deprive the artist of what he would otherwise be able to earn for this work.
 So instead of the portrait Pyotr Ilyich gratefully accepted as a present a delightful study of a spring landscape, which even to this day constitutes the finest adornment of the composer's rooms at the house in Klin" .

 The painter's daughter Mariya Kuznetsova (1880–1966) trained originally as a dancer, but went on to become a famous soprano, singing at the Mariinsky Theatre in Saint Petersburg from 1905 to 1913, after which there followed several engagements in Western Europe and North and South America.
 Her father painted her in the role of Mariya in Tchaikovsky's opera Mazepa.

 Correspondence with Tchaikovsky

-One letter from Tchaikovsky to Nikolay Kuznetsov has survived, dating from 1893, which is available in an English translation on this website:
+One letter from Tchaikovsky to Nikolay Kuznetsov has survived, dating from 1893, which has been translated into English on this website: